ShubraChowdhury/AzureAutoML/README.md

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

-The best performing model found using AutoML was a MaxAbsScaler LightGBM   with 91.44% accuracy,
+The best performing model found using AutoML was a VotingEnsemble    with 91.58% accuracy, while LogisticRegression has accuray of 91.077% using hyperdrive
-## My program Failed to perform solution using hyperdrive (See the Jupyter NoteBook udacity-project.ipynb)
+#

 ## Scikit-learn Pipeline